society-for-the-blind/slate2-proposal/slate2_proposal.md

 ##### 2.3.3.0.2 What is copyleft?

 Also referred to as *reciprocal* or *protective* licenses.
+The derogatory adjectives "viral" or "infectious" are also used[@https://en.wikipedia.org/wiki/Viral_license].
+(See [Controversies]).

-Copyleft is a form of licensing that retains the author's exclusive copyrights for works but gives permission to recipients of the work to reproduce, change or distribute it, with the accompanying requirement that any resulting copies or adaptations are also bound by the same licensing agreement.
+It is a form of licensing that retains the author's exclusive copyrights for works but gives permission to recipients of the work to reproduce, change or distribute it, with the accompanying requirement that any resulting copies or adaptations are also bound by the same licensing agreement.
 (Hence the term "reciprocal".)

 Copyleft software intentionally shares properties with public domain software and by requiring the same copyleft license downstream is an attempt to close one of its loopholes: "_any nontrivial modification made to the [public domain] work is fully copyrightable_", ergo "_over time, some entities will choose to proprietarize their modified versions_" with little "_incentive to contribute back to the commons_", until "_almost no interesting work is left in the public domain, because nearly all new work is done by proprietarization._"[@https://copyleft.org/guide].